a. Introductions and icebreakers.

 ii.
 Introduce advisor.

 b.
-Introduce guests — include in icebreaker (Check out these ideas).
+Introduce guests — include icebreakers.

 a.
-Community Needs Assessment
+Community needs assessment

 i.
 Was there consensus on how we define our community — school, city, county, state, etc.?